German regulator to finish own probe into Deutsche by June

-FRANKFURT, April 23 Germany's financial watchdog is expected to finish its own investigation into the activities of Deutsche Bank's traders in May or June and a supervisory source said it would incorporate the findings of authorities in the United States and Britain.
+FRANKFURT Germany's financial watchdog is expected to finish its own investigation into the activities of Deutsche Bank's (DBKGn.DE) traders in May or June and a supervisory source said it would incorporate the findings of authorities in the United States and Britain.

 London, New York and Washington imposed a combined record fine of $2.5 billion on Germany's largest bank on Thursday, but Bafin is not expected to impose a large penalty and will instead focus on responsibility for wrongdoing, the source said.